diganta121/proc90/README.md

 Data based decisions at the farm level can improve resource utilisation and conservation practices.
 We can collect from plants all the data we want using sensors.

+# Specific tasks
+1. create HomeScreen
+2. create infoScreen
+3. create addPlantScreen to add plant
+4. create infoCard and use flatlist to display in HomeScreen
+5. fetch data and display in infoScreen